ubu2020user/ubu2020user/README.md

   +   & What makes fun!
   +   & Maybe how to cheat ;)
   +   & ...
-+ 🌴 What I used so far
++ 🌴 What I used or did so far
   +  Android
   +  Flutter
   +  React (& Ionic)